Berlin Brothersvalley High School: Vocational education

-Students in grades 10-12, who wish to pursue training in a specific career path or field may attend the Somerset County Technology Center in Somerset Township.
+Students in grades 10–12 who wish to pursue training in a specific career path or field may attend the Somerset County Technology Center in Somerset Township.

 Graduation requirements

 According to the course catalog, Students must meet the following credits to graduate from BBHS.

 Students planning to attend a four-year post-secondary institution must take 4 credits of math and science courses.

 Sports teams

 The school mascot for all three schools is the Mountaineer, and the school colors are royal blue and white.
-BBHS participates in PIAA District V. Berlin Brothersvalley High School has a cooperative sports agreement with Shanksville-Stonycreek School District to offer wrestling and soccer.
+BBHS participates in PIAA District V. Berlin Brothersvalley High School has a cooperative sports agreement with Shanksville-Stonycreek School District to offer wrestling and soccer, also co-ops with Shanksville-Stonycreek School District and Rockwood Area Junior/Senior High School for football.
+Rockwood also goes to Berlin for wrestling.